How to Ride a Fish Surfboard

 The first thing you need to do is make sure you know the difference between a shortboard and a fish surfboard because they are generally the same length.
 You can see the green board in the photo has a shape that looks more like the body of a fish.
 It is a little wider, thicker, and flatter than the other shortboards in the photo.

-If you have gotten the hang of riding a longboard and you’re now learning how to ride a fish surfboard then you will notice that the paddling experience isn’t all that much different.
-Paddling a longer board will always be easier because there is more flotation which makes it sit higher on the water.
-Because of the thickness, a fish surfboard also floats high in the water which makes it much easier to paddle than a shortboard.
+If you have gotten the hang of riding a longboard and you’re now learning how to ride a fish surfboard, then you will notice that the paddling experience isn’t very different.

 Standing Up